 A number of differences cascade from those themes, but the distinction that has garnered the most attention is Bezos’ assessment that Day 2 organizations embrace high-quality decisions while Day 1 organizations focus on high velocity decision making.

 High-Quality Decisions vs. High Velocity Decision Making

+The power struggle between speed and quality is nothing new.
 Of course, Bezos does not leave us guessing as to his opinion of which approach is better.

 “Most decisions should probably be made with somewhere around 70 percent of the information you wish you had.
 If you wait for 90 percent, in most cases, you’re probably being slow.
 Plus, either way, you need to be good at quickly recognizing and correcting bad decisions.
 If you’re good at course correcting, being wrong may be less costly than you think, whereas being slow is going to be expensive for sure.”

-To answer that question, we recently hosted a dinner and panel with a diverse panel of experts and practitioners to share their insights.
+To answer that question, we hosted a dinner and discussion with a diverse panel of experts and practitioners to share their insights.
 Our featured speakers included:

 - Carrie Jaquith, Vice President, Digital Product Manager at Lazard

 - Etugo Nwokah, Senior Vice President, Product Management at Zipari.
 Formerly Chief Product Officer of WellMatch + iTriage (an Aetna business)

 - Eric Feige, Managing Director, VShift.
 Formerly Head of Fintech Services at Magenic and former digital leader at J.P.
 Morgan, Prudential, KPMG and Deloitte